Thomsonite

 During the turn of the century, Hans Bernard Larsen, a Norwegian immigrant who came to Grand Marais in 1888, sold Thomsonite in a summer tent along Good Harbor Bay.
 By 1924, the American Exploration Company owned much of the Thomsonite-laden property.

 In 1942, Harlow Tyschen bought Lake Superior shoreline and began to mine Thomsonite.
+He Opened his own rock and gem shop and called it Triangle T Thomsonite.
 He sold his property in 1974 to Anita and Jack Brust and formed Tybrus Gems to mine the stones.
-Some of their prize gemstones are on display in the Office/Jewelry Shop.
+Some of their prize gemstones were on display in the Office/Jewelry Shop.

 Maurice and Tania Feigal bought 500 feet of shoreline to build Thomsonite Beach Resort in 1961, where they mined and sold Thomsonite jewelry until 1998.
 For 36 years they were well known to North Shore visitors for their passion as “rockhounds” and lapidary experts.
 They loved to share their knowledge, make beautiful silver or gold jewelry while offering lakeside accommodations which soon became treasured memories shared by generations of guests.